jay-curtis/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I initiated the next step in this process with the download and installation of the Windows App on my MacBook Pro.
+Once installed, I went to the drop-down menu and selected "Add PC."
+I then entered the public IP address from the Windows 10 virtual machine.
+I
 </p>
 <br />